Jariban: Services

 In October 2014, the Puntland government in conjunction with the local Kaalo NGO and UN-HABITAT launched a new regional census to gather basic information in order to facilitate social service planning and development, as well as tax collection in remote areas.
 According to senior Puntland officials, a similar survey was already carried out in towns near the principal Garowe–Bosaso Highway.
 The new census initiative is slated to begin in the Jariban District, Bayla District and Eyl Districts.

 Education

 Jariban has a number of academic institutions.
-According to the Puntland Ministry of Education, there are 7 primary schools in the Jariban District.
-Among these are Sallax, Labilamane, Kulub and Jariban Primary.
-Secondary schools in the area include Jariban Secondary.
+According to the Puntland Ministry of Education, there are above 20 primary schools in the Jariban District.
+Among these are Balibusle, Malaasle, Mareer, Garcad, Dhinowda, Ceelxagar, Sallax, Labilamane, Kulub, Malye, Raydable, Islaan Cabdulaahi, Jariban, Ceel-Gaws Primary School and others.
+Secondary schools in the area include Ceel-Gaws Secondary, Balibusle Secondary, Sallax Garacad Secondary, Labilamane Secondary and Jariban Secondary.

 Transportation

 In 2012, the Puntland Highway Authority (PHA) announced a project to connect Jariban and other littoral towns in Puntland to the main regional highway.
 The 750 km thoroughfare links major cities in the northern part of Somalia, such as Bosaso, Galkayo and Garowe, with towns in the south.